nsw logo NSW Government

 • the times at which work is carried out

-Multiple work groups
+Multiple-business work groups

-Examples of multiple work groups may include:
+Examples of multiple-business work groups may include:

-• a principal contractor and numerous sub contractors working together on a construction site
+• a principal contractor and numerous sub-contractors working together on a construction site

 • labour hire staff and the employees at a manufacturing site